-Children are really helped by knowing a small number of reliable spelling rules.
-For example, knowing the rules regarding the use of C and K can help them spell words like kitchen, acceptable, and automatic.
-When your child learns trustworthy spelling rules—like the Kids’ Club Rule—he’ll have some guidelines to help him make the right letter choices.
+Children are really helped by knowing a few reliable spelling rules.
+For example, knowing the rules about doubling consonants at the end of words can help them spell words like floss, sniff, and fill.
+When your child learns trustworthy spelling rules—like the Floss Rule—he’ll have some guidelines to help him make the right letter choices.

 Consistent review is the key to getting spelling facts and spelling words to “stick.”
 Teaching something once or twice does not mean your child has actually mastered it.
 Mastery takes time—and practice.